tankhuu/notes-aws/alexa/design.md

 That can be broken down into: “I want to go [activity] [date] in [place].”

 In this case, your slots would be activities, dates, and places.
 Many slots can be filled with the built-in library so you don’t have to add everything by hand.
 This ensures a consistent experience across Alexa.

+## Design to Build Your Interaction Model

+The interaction model refers to your collection of intents, sample utterances, and the dialog model:

+- The requests your skill can handle are represented as intents.
+- Intents can optionally have arguments called slots.
+- Sample utterances map the intents to the words and phrases users can say to interact with your skill.
+- A dialog model identifies information your skill requires and the prompts Alexa can use to collect and confirm that information in a conversation with the user.

+There are two different ways to create these components:

+- Use the developer console.
+This provides an updated console for the entire skill-building process, including the interaction model.
+You can also enter and edit the JSON for the interaction model in the JSON Editor.
+This is useful for pasting in the JSON provided in sample projects.
+- Create the JSON for the interaction model and create or update your skill with the Skill Management API or the ASK Command Line Interface.